toluwalojurotimiayeni/alx-low_level_programming/0x0F-function_pointers/README.md

-A function that prints a name
+A function that executes a function given as a parameter on each element of an array